dinoboff/akash/README.md

 Just before add :
 ```<script src="schools/schools-controllers.js"></script>```

-It should beinside a list of script between:
+It should be inside a list of script between:
 ```
   <!-- build:js(app) app.js -->
   [...]